 What do all of these life experiences have in common?
-They’re not just emotional experiences, but are also memorable events, for which our brain works extra hard to store safely in your memory.
+They’re not just emotional experiences but are also memorable events for which our brain works extra hard to store safely in our memory.

 The temporal lobes and hippocampus are where memories are stored.
 Rosenbloom continued, “a lot of times our experiences influence how good our memory is.
 For instance, I find artists have really good visual memories.
 For people who teach or are writers, their verbal memories are better”.

 The most interesting part of the interview was when the doctor stated that people “tend to retain that knowledge most relevant to their own careers and interests”.

 And that’s the key – relevancy.
 An emotional experience that a person remembers for a lifetime is always relevant to that person’s “real life”, near to their heart and their “core values”.

-Think about the parent who loves BMWs or Volvos because he/she once had a car wreck, but who survived because of the safe design of the vehicle.
+– Think about the parent who loves BMWs or Volvos because he/she once had a car wreck but who survived because of the safe design of the vehicle.

-We know it works, we know it has been done, and we can quote case studies that show us that it can happen.
+We know it works and has been done, and we can quote case studies that show us that it can happen.
 But do we really know how to stay relevant to a consumer’s life?
 Are we going after the short-term memory or the long-term “experience”?

-A company that is out of touch with its targeted audience is always going to be “grasping at straws” since they will be concentrating on learning the market (and all these meaningless marketing phrases and rhetoric) and never once stop to consider what the individual, the human being, is looking for.
+A company that is out of touch with its targeted audience is always going to be “grasping at straws” since it will be concentrating on learning the market (and all these meaningless marketing phrases and rhetoric) and never once stop to consider what the individual, the human being, is looking for.

 All of these popular keyword phrases suggest that the web viewer has a specific question and wants to find the answer.
-An SEO strategist will write content that answers the question, branding himself to the positive experience.
+An SEO strategist will write content that answers the question, branding himself to be a positive experience.

 Three Essentials to Conversion

-#1: Am I developing content for my audience?
+1. Am I developing content for my audience?

 Is your content relevant to what your audience needs?
-What have you researched about these people and why can you be certain they would be interested in reading this type of content?
+What have you researched about these people, and why can you be certain they would be interested in reading this type of content?

-#2: What is the incentive for your audience?
+2. What is the incentive for your audience?

 The question guy, who always wants to know how to do this and that.
-Then there’s the guy who completely captivates the group because he wants to share with everyone a secret to his success.
+Then there’s the guy who completely captivates the group because he wants to share a secret to his success with everyone.
 Guess who wins?
-He wins because he brings incentive to the table.
+He wins because he brings incentives to the table.
 He’s not selling; he’s not hyping or taxing everyone’s energy by wanting something.

-Why does this content matter in terms of short-term memory (as in, “Oh that’ll be useful when I…”) and, even better, in long-term memory (as in, “Wow, I’ve never thought of that before.
+Why does this content matter in terms of short-term memory (as in, “Oh, that’ll be useful when I…”) and, even better, in long-term memory (as in, “Wow, I’ve never thought of that before.
 This might change my whole approach!”)
 You see the difference?

-#3.
-How Are You Perceived?
+3. How Are You Perceived?

-After you understand the art of listening to your audience (by researching what your target group wants) and providing it for them you have to consider presentation.
+After you understand the art of listening to your audience (by researching what your target group wants) and providing it for them, you have to consider presentation.
 Are you projecting the same feelings and philosophies as you aim for through your web presence?

 Your website content might be excellent in quality, but is there a conflict in the way you come across versus your useful information?
 Ask someone to evaluate your content for you.
 Do you come across as bragging, as morally questionable (this is a major problem for some people on social networking; if you frequently share a controversial opinion that might offend other people) or in some way reflect the exact opposite of what you’re saying?
 Think about the little details.